CSCE-4901-Capstone-Group-CacheMoney/College-of-Engineering-Degree-Plan-App/README.md

 	python manage.py makemigrations
 	python manage.py migrate
 ```
+7. (Optional) Creating superusers can be done by invoking the following command below and following the in-prompt instructions\
+		`python manage.py createsuperuser`
-7. Lastly, you can launch the server using the line\
+8. Lastly, you can launch the server using the line\
       `python manage.py runserver`

 ### Degree Planning Service Server Deployment and Maintenance